-

 Criminal Sexual Conduct 4th Degree

 This criminal charge prevents any sexual contact between someone who is between 13 and 16 years old with a defendant who is 5 years older than the victim.
 Consent is a significant element with CSC of the 4th Degree.
-The potential penalties are imprisonment for not more than 2 years, or a fine of a certain amount, or both.
-A conviction or a guilty plea of this charge could also include probation and possible SORA reporting requirements.

 Michigan Sexual Assault Lawyers